5 Fast Facts About Antibiotic Resistance and You

 1. It’s a global epidemic on the rise

-The Center for Disease Control (CDC) estimates that antibiotic resistance causes more than 23,000 deaths in the U.S. each year, and resistant bacteria cause more than two million infections a year.
+The Centers for Disease Control (CDC) estimates that antibiotic resistance causes more than 23,000 deaths in the U.S. each year, and resistant bacteria cause more than two million infections a year.

 Rates of antibiotic resistance have risen since the World Health Organization began tracking global resistance rates and the development of new antibiotics in 2015 and will likely continue to rise until patients and health providers take action.